sheerapi/LeafEngine/README.md

 - PlayerPrefs System (so you can save and load player settings in runtime!)

 ## To-do
-There's a huge "list" of things left yet, such as:
+There's a "huge" list of things left yet, such as:
 - Making the renderer so it can render more than 1 object at the same time
 - Stop the camera from flicking randomly
 - Make the audio system more fluid